rickpastoor/blokker/README.md

 ## Developing and testing Safari

-For development, just run `tools/make-safari.sh`.
+I'm too cheap to have my own Apple Developer Account.
+Just run `tools/make-safari.sh`.
 Open Safari, go to the `Develop` menu and select `Show Extension Builder`.
 Click the small plus on the left hand side, and select `Add extension...`.
 Locate the compiled extension in the `dist/build` folder.

-To build your own signed version of the Blokker for Safari plugin, follow these steps:
+To build your own signed version of the Blokker for Safari plugin (for which you need to be enrolled in the Apple Developer Program), follow these steps:

 Install xar-js: